samedwardcar/Milestone1/README.md

 Keep getting stuck with finding a selection g adjacent colors so after review on line goint to adjust approach.
 Think in the end I'm going to turn this in to a triGameAthon  with TIC, Filler, and then something else. for now:

 FILLER

+Used a Tic Tac Toe came as the base code for my game.